Li Bai: Leaving Sichuan

 In his mid-twenties, about 725, Li Bai left Sichuan, sailing down the Yangzi River through Dongting Lake to Nanjing, beginning his days of wandering.
 He then went back up-river, to Yunmeng, in what is now Hubei, where his marriage to the granddaughter of a retired prime minister, Xu Yushi, seems to have formed but a brief interlude.
 During the first year of his trip, he met celebrities and gave away much of his wealth to needy friends.

 In 730, Li Bai stayed at Zhongnan Mountain near the capital Chang'an (Xi'an), and tried but failed to secure a position.
 He sailed down the Yellow River, stopped by Luoyang, and visited Taiyuan before going home.
 In 735, Li Bai was in Shanxi, where he intervened in a court martial against Guo Ziyi, who was later, after becoming one of the top Tang generals, to repay the favour during the An Shi disturbances.
 By perhaps 740, he had moved to Shandong.
-It was in Shandong at this time that he became one of the group known as the "Six Idlers of the Bamboo Brook", an informal group dedicated to literature and wine.
+It was in Shandong at this time that he became one of the group known as the "Six Idlers of the Bamboo Brook" or the Seven Sages of the Bamboo Grove (Rong Qiqi's inclusion was anachronous), an informal group dedicated to literature and wine.
 He wandered about the area of Zhejiang and Jiangsu, eventually making friends with a famous Daoist priest, Wu Yun.
 In 742, Wu Yun was summoned by the Emperor to attend the imperial court, where his praise of Li Bai was great.